 As Canadian mining companies rushed to respond to the COVID-19 outbreak to protect their workers and operations, many dusted off their crisis communications plans and realized they hadn’t accounted for a possible pandemic.
 And yet mining leaders across the country have done an incredible job of figuring this out as they went, striking a balance between decisiveness and empathy as they helped guide their employees through massive upheaval.

-In mining, of course, most people can’t just work from home.
-Many mines have scaled back production or transitioned to care-and-maintenance operations with a small number of staff.
-When we emerge from this crisis, demand is sure to surge, and mining companies that have maintained good relationships with their employees, as well as their customers, vendors and partners, will be in the best position to respond – so communication during this time is critical.
+In mining, of course, most people can’t just work from home, and suspending operations is a very tricky proposition.
+Many mines have scaled back production or transitioned to short-term care-and-maintenance operations with a small number of staff.
+When we emerge from this crisis, demand is sure to surge, and mining companies that have managed to maintain good relationships with their employees, as well as their customers, vendors and partners, will be in the best position to respond – so communication during this time is critical.

 COVID-19 crisis communications best-practices checklist

 Leaders play an important role in providing accurate information while also reassuring people and containing panic.
 Keeping employees, customers, vendors, and partners informed has to be a top priority as we all work to contain the virus.
 If you’re not already doing this, here are some best practices to consider:

 Remember that your employees and stakeholders are primarily worried about themselves, their families and their communities, and then their colleagues and companies.
 Let them know that you understand their priorities and that you’re making business decisions accordingly.

 2. Establish a centralized crisis-communications team: